Game-GOTY/Unity/README.md

 <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f91e/512.gif" alt="Alt Text" width="32" />

+- To Avoid Git Conflict, **Instead of having one large prefab, break it into nested or modular prefabs.
+Changes in one nested prefab won’t affect others, reducing the likelihood of conflicts.**

 ## Q/A

 - **Q:** What if I open a PR from `task` to `PROD`?